 How can youth organisations work with young refugees?
-On the World Refugee Day, 20 of June 2017, the European Youth Forum and the Scout Movement organised an event to share good practices for integrating young refugees
+On 20 June 2017, World Refugee Day, the European Youth Forum and the Scout Movement organised an event concerning the sharing of good practice for integrating young refugees.

-The conference “Civil society support for refugees and migrants: decriminalising solidarity and providing humanitarian admission” organised by the EESC gathered activists, lawyers, NGOs and representatives of the European Commission
+The conference ‘Civil society support for refugees and migrants: decriminalising solidarity and providing humanitarian admission’, organised by the European Economic and Social Committee, gathered together activists, lawyers, NGOs and repre

-Tandem Project is an initiative that matches NGOs with refugees and asylum seekers that want to do a 2 weeks-voluntary service in Brussels
+The Tandem project is an initiative that matches NGOs with refugees and asylum-seekers that want to do a 2 week-voluntary placement in Brussels

 Many of us spend part of every day online – using social media, messaging friends, watching TV or looking up information for school or work.
 But what happens if you become a target of online abuse?